-Children should be actively involved in all parts of the process based upon their age, developmental stage and identity.
-Direct work with the child and family should include observations of the interactions between the child and the parents/care givers.
+Children should be actively involved in all parts of the process based upon their age, level of understanding, developmental stage and identity.
+Direct work with the child and family should include observations and analysis of the interactions between the child and the parents/care givers.

 All agencies involved with the child, the parents and the wider family have a duty to collaborate and share information to safeguard and promote the welfare of the child.

 All assessments should be planned and coordinated by a social worker and the purpose of the assessment should be transparent and understood by all participants.
 There should be an agreed statement setting out the aims of the assessment process.

 The social worker / practitioner, with support from their manager should decide how best to conduct the assessment and direction given as to areas to consider etc. This is alongside the statutory frameworks and legislation that social workers work within.

 Questions to be considered in planning assessments include:

 - Who will undertake the assessment and what resources will be needed?

 - Who in the family will be included and how will they be involved (including absent or wider family and others significant to the child)?